Ada Paterson: Community activities

 Paterson was the first chairperson of the Wellington District Children's Health Camp Association and was influential in the running of the Ōtaki Children's Health Camp.
 She was also involved with the kindergarten movement.
 She was a member of the New Zealand Women's University Federation and served on that organisation's committee.

 Death and funeral

-Paterson died on 26 August 1937 in Wellington.
+Paterson was diagnosed with cancer in 1936 and underwent a mastectomy but died on 26 August 1937 in Wellington.
 Her funeral and cremation were held on 28 August 1937.
 Her pallbearers included the Minister of Health Peter Fraser, the Director General of Health Michael Watt, the Director-General, Mental Hospitals Department Dr T. Gray and the Director of Education T. N. Lambourne.
 Her ashes are buried at her family plot in the Northern Cemetery in Dunedin.